ballerina-attic/ballerina-awslambda-deployment/README.md

 ```bash
 aws lambda update-function-configuration --function-name processImages --environment "Variables={AMAZON_ACCESS_KEY=AXXXJKKK,AMAZON_SECRET_KEY=/XXXAAAA,GMAIL_CLIENTID=AAAXXXX.apps.googleusercontent.com,GMAIL_CLIENTSECRET=XXXXAAAAXXXXBBBBBBBXXXXX,GMAIL_REFRESHTOKEN=XXXXOFFXXXXX,GMAIL_ACCESSTOKEN=XXXX.XXX}"
 ```
-Fill in the environment variables values with our own API credentials.
+Fill in the environment variables values with your own API credentials.
 The above updates can also be done using the AWS Lambda web console, by navigating to the respective function's configuration page.

 Now the Ballerina AWS Lambda function `processImages` is fully deployed and configured to be used.